philippds-learn/Deep-Reinforcement-Learning-Project1-Navigation_Udacity/README.md

 ### Getting Started

+In the repository you can find already the Windows (64-bit) version, if you would like to download your own, please feel free to use the links below and replace with the existing folder in the repository: "Banana_Windows_x86_64".

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)